Johnny Buchler: 1951 South African tour

 Buchler played in 14 games of the 1951 tour, including all five Test matches against the four Home Nations and France.
-He scored 12 points in total, from three conversions and two penalties, though all were scored in the country and club encounters not in the internationals.
+He scored 12 points in total, from three conversions and two penalties, though all were scored in the county and club encounters not in the internationals.
 Buchler played in the first encounter of the tour against the South East Counties, missing the next two games to allow rotation of the fullback position between himself, Basie Viviers and Jakkals Keevy.
 He played in the win over Cardiff on 20 October 1951 and after missing two games he was back in the squad to face a combined Glasgow and Edinburgh side.
 Buchler scored a penalty goal and made two conversions in the match, but was forced to leave the field in the second half after injuring his left ankle.
 The injury kept him away from selection for the next five matches, but he was fit again and selected for the first Test on 24 November, against Scotland.
 South Africa beat their Scottish counterparts in a 44–0 whitewash.

 After the Scotland game, Buchler was rarely out of the team, playing every two games out of three, picking up the matches from Viviers who was now placed at centre.
 Buchler was chosen for each of the next three internationals, wins over Ireland, Wales and England, preventing Keevy from winning a cap.
 Buchler was key to the South African play in the encounter with Wales, punishing Cliff Morgan by returning the Welsh fly-half's kicks with greater precision.
 The match after the victory over England was in Wales against Newport.
-Buchlar was chosen over Keevy again, but was forced to leave the pitch temporarily with a thigh strain.
+Buchler was chosen over Keevy again, but was forced to leave the pitch temporarily with a thigh strain.
 During his absence Newport scored their only try of the match, but South Africa prevailed winning 12–6.
 Buchler was again classed as injured for the next four matches, the final four games in Britain before the team left for France.
 Although Buchler was deemed fit for the first game in France he was not chosen, but played in the final three encounters after that.
 The final game of the tour, against France saw Buchler winning his fifth consecutive cap.